 Making homemade chicken stock is one of the easiest ways to make something from nothing.
 Okay, almost nothing.

-Simply combine the chicken carcass with vegetables and seasonings and water in a pot.
+Simply combine the chicken carcass with seasonings and water in a pot.
 Cook over low heat for several hours.
 Remove the solids, strain the stock, and use in recipes for soup, gravy, and even rice pilaf.

 The process is pretty easy to make chicken stock, especially if you use a slow cooker.
 The traditional method of making chicken stock isn’t hard, of course, but it involves long cooking over an open flame, so using a slow cooker to make chicken stock is a little bit safer and foolproof.